OWASP/www-policy/procedures/new-chapter-creation.md

 * Send out a Welcome letter in email to leaders.
 * Resolve and Close the JIRA ticket.

-### SLA Response to all JIRA tickets requests is 72 working hours.
+### SLA Response to all JIRA tickets requests is 144 working hours; pauses when ticket is set to "Waiting for Customer"

 Issues with current policies that are blockers, risks, or issues: